 Q5.
 Is Sally Langer related to Mineral Resources director Justin Langer?

 Answer: Was expecting a straight "no" but the chair declared this "inappropriate", which it would be if I started going on about sisters or wives only getting gigs due to the connections of powerful men in their families.
 Perhaps they are related.
 Perth is a small town.
 As a Mineral Resources shareholder, I'm wanting Justin Langer to step up and fix all the various scandals but am worried he's just a cricketer thrown into a different world.
 If's he's related to an experienced mining executive and director then that's actually a good thing in terms of his own mining industry familiarity, knowledge and understanding.
+The West Australian newspaper wrote this up here.
 Watch video of exchange via Twitter.

 Q6.
 Thank you for offering shareholders a hybrid AGM this year and for the excellent comprehensive formal addresses, including suitable contrition and straight forward rem explanations.
 Well done.
 Many Perth-based resources companies don't offer a hybrid, forcing east coast shareholders to fly to the world's most isolated city to participate in the meeting.
 Will you commit to keep doing hybrids in future years to maximise shareholder participation?
 Big companies like Bank of Queensland, BHP, Brickworks, Fortescue Metals, Harvey Norman, Origin Energy, Premier Investments, Ramsay Healthcare, Rio Tinto, Seven Group, Soul Pattinson, Whitehaven Coal and Worley all banned online questions and voting in 2024, so well done for showing them up.
 What was the experience like from your end?